 The Northern Territory gave birth to a deeper love and connection within me for Australia.
 Below are my favourite experiences.
 You’re mad if you miss it.

-34 fun things to do in the Northern Territory of Austrailia
+Fun Things to Do in the Northern Territory of Australia

-Darwin ranks in our top places to see the sunset in Australia and Mindil Beach is probably the most popular location, especially during the Thursday night markets when hundreds hit the beach to watch the sun sink below the horizon – a site in itself.
+This is when hundreds hit the beach to watch the sun sink below the horizon – a site in itself.